Posts

 Image

-Lately I ran over this issue and I want to share with you how I got out of there: C:\>npm i npm -g npm WARN npm npm does not support Node.js v14.17.0 npm WARN npm You should probably upgrade to a newer version of node as we npm WARN npm can't make any promises that npm will work with this version. npm WARN npm Supported releases of Node.js are the latest release of 6, 8, 9, 10, 11. npm WARN npm You can find the latest version at https://nodejs.org/ npm ERR! cb.apply is not a function npm ERR!
-A complete log of this run can be found in: npm ERR! %USERPROFILE% \AppData\Roaming\npm-cache\_logs\2021-05-30T14_58_58_367Z-debug.log It was after I installed a latest version of NodeJS.
-Command npm -v returned something like 6.*.* We've tried to reinstall NodeJS.
-We've tried to remove %USERPROFILE%\AppData\Roaming\npm-cache .
-We've tried to uninstall NodeJS (together with npm).
-We've tried to install NodeJS again.
-We've tried to reinstall graceful-f
+Lately I ran into this issue and I want to share the exact way I got out of it: C:\>npm i npm -g npm WARN npm npm does not support Node.js v14.17.0 npm WARN npm You should probably upgrade to a newer version of node as we npm WARN npm can't make any promises that npm will work with this version. npm WARN npm Supported releases of Node.js are the latest release of 6, 8, 9, 10, 11. npm WARN npm You can find the latest version at https://nodejs.org/ npm ERR! cb.apply is not a function npm ERR!
+A complete log of this run can be found in: npm ERR! %USERPROFILE% \AppData\Roaming\npm-cache\_logs\2021-05-30T14_58_58_367Z-debug.log It happened right after I installed a newer version of Node.js.
+But when I c...

 Image

-DB backup under SQL Express
+Automating DB Backup under SQL Server Express (Without SQL Agent)

 Decimal number issue from server to client.
 Wow!
 Didn't expect this @_@